Walking Chelsea and the High Line:

-Take a walking tour in the vibrant neighborhood with the High Line and art galleries
+Take a walking tour of the vibrant neighborhood and the High Line

-As you walk through the neighborhood, you’ll discover the history of Chelsea up close.
-You’ll hear about the waterfront (including the historic White Star Line pier and the brand-new Little Island) as well as factories like Nabisco which is now Chelsea Market.
+We’ll then walk north as we discuss the history of Chelsea, the waterfront (including the historic White Star Line pier and brand-new Little Island), the factories (Nabisco which is now Chelsea Market), and others that were once important staples along the route.

 Tour highlights